Why Mykonos Still Deserves a Detour in 2026

 Transfers: Mykonos airport (JMK) is 4 km from Chora, 10-20 minutes from most hotels.
 Taxis charge fixed rates (40-60 € depending on destination), private transfers organised by palaces cost 80-120 €.
 Car rental is essential if staying outside Psarou or Agios Ioannis (50-80 €/day, book ahead in high season, local agencies fill up by June).

 Restaurant Bookings: Top tables (Interni, Remezzo, Scorpios) book 2 to 4 weeks ahead in high season.
-Local tavernas (Kiki's, Fokos) take no bookings, arrive early (before 13h) or late (after 15h) to skip the queue.
+Local tavernas (Kiki's, Fokos) take no bookings, arrive early (before 13h) or late (after 15h) to avoid queues.
 Beach clubs like Nammos impose minimum spends (100-150 € per person), book sunbeds ahead.

 Crowds and Timing: Chora becomes impassable 11h-16h in July-August (cruise ships, excursions).
 Prioritise late-afternoon visits (17h-19h) or early morning (8h-10h).
 Psarou, Paradise, Super Paradise beaches saturate from 11h in high season, northern beaches (Agios Sostis, Fokos) stay calm even in August.